 Trigeminal Neuralgia, also called tic douloureux, is a disorder of the trigeminal nerves that carry sensation to the face.
 Patients afflicted with this disorder experience debilitating pain on one side of the face.
-This pain is often described as sudden, stabbing, electric shock-like pain in the forehead, nose, lips, and/or jaw.
-Because the second and third divisions of the trigeminal nerve are most commonly affected, the pain is usually felt in the lower half of the face, causing some people to first seek treatment from their dentist.
+Many often describe this pain as a sudden, stabbing, electric shock-like pain in the forehead, nose, lips, and/or jaw.
+Because the second and third divisions of the trigeminal nerve are most commonly affected, you can usually feel the pain in the lower half of the face, causing some people to first seek treatment from their dentist.

 Diagnose your facial pain.
 Take this questionnaire.

-A less common form of the disorder called “Atypical Trigeminal Neuralgia” may cause less intense, constant, dull burning or aching pain, sometimes with occasional stabbing jolts.
-Both forms of the disorder usually affect one side of the face, but sometimes patients experience pain on both sides.
+A less common form of the disorder called “Atypical Trigeminal Neuralgia” may cause less intense, constant, dull burning or aching pain.
+Sometimes, the condition presents with occasional stabbing jolts.
+Both forms of the trigeminal nerve disorder usually affect one side of the face, but sometimes patients experience pain on both sides.

-The onset of symptoms of Trigeminal Neuralgia usually occurs in mid to late life, but cases in children and even infants have been documented.
-Attacks of pain may be triggered by something as simple and routine as brushing the teeth, putting on makeup or even a slight breeze.
+The onset of symptoms of Trigeminal Neuralgia usually occurs in mid to late life.
+However, cases in children and even infants have been documented.
+Something as simple and routine as brushing the teeth, putting on makeup or even a slight breeze can trigger attacks of pain.
 The most subtle touch may trigger an agonizing attack for the individual.

-Trigeminal neuralgia can often be managed well with a variety of anti-seizure medications that help “stabilize” the nerve by reducing the irritation to the nerve that stimulates pain.
-The physicians at the ONS Trigeminal Neuralgia Center are experienced in prescribing, monitoring, and adjusting these medications.
-In addition, alternative therapies, such as acupuncture can be important adjuncts to medication.
+In many cases, you can manage trigeminal neuralgia well with a variety of anti-seizure medications that help “stabilize” the nerve that stimulates pain by reducing irritation.
+The neurosurgeons at ONS are highly experienced in prescribing, monitoring, and adjusting these medications.
+In addition, alternative therapies such as acupuncture, can be important adjuncts to medication.

-If medication fails, surgery may be an option to reduce the intensity and frequency of the painful shocks, and sometimes, completely cure trigeminal neuralgia.
-The physicians at the ONS Trigeminal Neuralgia Center are expert in a wide variety of Trigeminal Neuralgia treatment options including:
+If medication fails, surgery may be an option to reduce the intensity and frequency of the painful shocks.
+In some cases, surgery completely cures trigeminal neuralgia.

-The surgeon inserts a needle through the cheek into the cavity where the trigeminal nerve sits, and damages the pain fibers of the nerve by chemical, mechanical, or electrical means.
-This may be performed as an outpatient procedure, under local anesthesia with light sedation.
+Depending on the severity of the condition, the surgeon can insert a needle through the cheek into the cavity where the trigeminal nerve sits.
+He or she damages the pain fibers of the nerve by chemical, mechanical, or electrical means.

-The surgeon examines the trigeminal nerve with a microscope, then moves the compressed blood vessels away from the nerve.
-A padded material (typically made of Teflon) is placed between the nerve and the blood vessel to prevent the vessel from coming in contact with the nerve again.
-The operation is performed under general anesthesia through a small opening in the back of the skull.
+In a more complex procedure, the surgeon examines the trigeminal nerve with a microscope and moves the compressed blood vessels away from the nerve.
+He or she will place a padded material (typically made of Teflon) between the nerve and the blood vessel to prevent the vessel from coming in contact with the nerve again.
+The surgeon will perform the operation under general anesthesia through a small opening in the back of the skull.